devadathanmb/ktu-bot/README.md

 This is because of certain performance benefits that webhook offers with high concurrent load during peak times.
 For more info see [this](https://grammy.dev/guide/deployment-types#how-to-use-webhooks).

+> [!NOTE]
-**NOTE : Using webhooks in production is optional but recommended if your bot has heavy concurrent traffic.
-If you don't want to setup webhooks, just follow the above development setup guide and you are good to go.**
+> Using webhooks in production is optional but recommended if your bot has heavy concurrent traffic.
+If you don't want to setup webhooks, just follow the above development setup guide and you are good to go.

 ### Pre-requisites